SpongeBob SquarePants (franchise): Theme park rides

 The SpongeBob SquarePants 4-D film and ride opened at several locations including Six Flags Over Texas, Flamingo Land Resort, and the Shedd Aquarium.
 The ride features water squirts, real bubbles, and other sensory enhancements.
 In 2012, Nickelodeon teamed up again with SimEx-Iwerks Entertainment and Super 78 to produce SpongeBob SquarePants 4-D: The Great Jelly Rescue.
 The attraction opened in early 2013 at the Mystic Aquarium & Institute for Exploration.
 It was also installed at the Nickelodeon Suites Resort Orlando in Orlando, Florida.
 The seven-minute film follows SpongeBob, Patrick, and Sandy rescuing the jellyfish of Jellyfish Fields from Plankton's evil clutches.
 On May 23, 2015, an interactive 3D show titled SpongeBob SubPants Adventure opened in Texas at Moody Gardens.
 The show was replaced with a generic "20,000 Leagues Under the Sea" re-theming in 2019.
 A dark ride shooter attraction titled SpongeBob's Crazy Carnival Ride opened at the Circus Circus Resort in Las Vegas, Nevada in 2024.

 A variety of SpongeBob SquarePants-related attractions are currently located within Nickelodeon themed-areas at Movie Park Germany, Pleasure Beach Blackpool, Sea World, American Dream Meadowlands, and Mall of America, which includes the SpongeBob SquarePants Rock Bottom Plunge euro-fighter roller coaster.

 In 2024, Majaland Gdańsk opened in Gdańsk and as part of the extended cooperation with Nickelodeon, offers Nickelodeon Land, in which offers rides inspired by SpongeBob.
 From April 2025, mascots of SpongeBob and Patrick appears in the remaining Majaland parks in Poland.

-In 2026, Universal Kids Resort will include a themed land based on the franchise.
+In 2026, Universal Kids Resort opened a themed land based on the franchise.